cirosantilli/algorithm-cheat/heap.md

 -   all operations come down to switching elements two by two.

-    There is no operation which involves insertion at an arbritary point of the array, which would require the costly operaiton of shifting all elements to the right once.
+    There is no operation which involves insertion at an arbitrary point of the array, which would require the costly operation of shifting all elements to the right once.

 ## Binary